...And Justice for All (album)

 Metallica recorded the album with producer Flemming Rasmussen over four months in early 1988 at One on One Recording Studios in Los Angeles.
 It features aggressive complexity, fast tempos, and few verse-chorus structures.
-It contains lyrical themes of political and legal injustices, such as governmental corruption, censorship, and war.
-The cover, designed by Roger Gorman with illustration by Stephen Gorman and based on a concept by Metallica guitarist James Hetfield and drummer Lars Ulrich, depicts Lady Justice bound in ropes, being pulled by them to the point of breaking, with dollar bills piled upon and falling off her scales.
+The lyrics cover themes of political and legal injustices, government corruption, censorship, and war.
+The cover depicts Lady Justice bound in ropes with dollar bills from her scales.
 The album title is derived from the last four words of the American Pledge of Allegiance.

-Three of its songs were released as singles: "Harvester of Sorrow", "Eye of the Beholder", and "One"; the title track, "...And Justice for All", was released as a promotional single.
+To further promote ...And Justice for All, the band embarked on the Damaged Justice tour, and released three singles.
+"Harvester of Sorrow" reached the top 20 in the UK singles chart, and "One"—and the band's first music video—garnered significant airplay.
+The album topped the charts in Finland and received multi-platinum certifications in Australia, Canada and Germany.
+In the United States, the album reached number six on the Billboard 200 and was certified eight-times platinum by the Recording Industry Association of America (RIAA) in 2003.